dotdeas/printflow_playground/README.md

 2. Import printflow.sql in the sql dir to your MySQL server
 3. Make reportslog and log dir writeable
 4. Open and edit config.php
+5. Open and login to your PrintFlow sytsme, default password is 'password'

 Sample config.php
 ```